koudyk/koudyk.github.io/src/content/posts/2025-12-09_create-systems-integration_portfolio/index.md

 Perhaps it would be easier to leave the "Categories" and "Tags" sections in the back-end, and just change how they are displayed on the front-end.
 I think that the simplest change (simple conceptually) would be to turn the list of tags into a **tag cloud**, such that the terms that have been used more often appear larger.
 This could make them more useful and less overwhelming to look through.
+So far, the best I have been able to do is sort them alphabetically and then by frequency, and to add the frequency (number of posts they're applied to) in square brackets before the tag name.

 At the recommendation of a TA for this course, I may add an additional date element to the metadata that is something like `Last updated`, since that will not always be the same as the `Published` date.